aimeos/aimeos-docs/src/frontend/jsonapi/catalog.md

     });
     ```

-This will return a list of "id" and "attributes" pairs where the value of "id" is the attribute ID and "attributes" is the number of products that contains that attribute:
+This will return a list of "id" and "attributes" pairs where the value of "id" is the attribute ID and "attributes" is the number of products that contain that attribute:

 ```javascript
 {